lukaM19/CompSci308_Breakout_LukaMdivani/doc/PLAN.md

 ## Block Ideas

- * Block which drops a power up when hit
+ * Block which drops a random power up when hit

  * Block which is permanent and can't be destroyed